ozone-his/ozone-docs/docs/users/dataflows.md

 #### **Prerequisite Flows**

-Certain data flows are dependent on preceding ones, known as prerequisite flows.
+Certain data flows are dependent on preceding ones, known as _prerequisite flows_.
 While these initial flows must occur first, they typically execute automatically and don't require manual activation before the main flow begins.
-This section will be used to enumartes prerequisite flows, if any.
+This section will be used to enumerate prerequisite flows, if any.

-#### **Configurability**
+#### **Options**

-In this section we enumerates whether the flow is configurable and to what extent.
+This section enumerates the available options for the documented data flow and describes how to configure them.